brian7685/brian7685.github.io/_pages/about.md

 layout: about
 permalink: /
 title: About
-description:  Graduating in 2022, looking for research related job opportunity.
+description:  Graduating in 2022, looking for a research related job opportunity.
 profile:
   align: right
   image: prof_pic.jpg